locallyoptimistic/LocallyOptimistic/content/post/against-ab-tests.md

  - Web Analytics
 ---

-The notion of an A/B test is premised on the fundamentally flawed assumption that there is one version of some treatment that is better for all users at all times.
-Analytics practitioners should embrace this variation and start designing systems that allow for (and encourage) non-binary outcomes of tests.
+The notion of an A/B test is premised on the fundamentally flawed assumption that there is one version of some treatment that is better on average for all users.
+Analytics practitioners should reject the assumptions of homogeneity and start designing systems that allow for (and encourage) non-binary outcomes of tests.

 <!--more-->

 In the past few weeks, two really interesting articles about non-standard interpretations of A/B tests have been published.
-One, from [Uber's engineering blog](https://eng.uber.com/tag/quantile-treatment-effects/), is about calculating "quantile treatment effects" and the other, from [StitchFix's always excellent data science blog](https://multithreaded.stitchfix.com/blog/2018/11/08/bandits/) discusses the use of contextual bandit algorithms to achiever personalization.
+One, from [Uber's engineering blog](https://eng.uber.com/tag/quantile-treatment-effects/), is about calculating "quantile treatment effects" and the other, from [StitchFix's always excellent data science blog](https://multithreaded.stitchfix.com/blog/2018/11/08/bandits/) discusses the use of contextual bandit algorithms to achieve personalization.

 Both of these posts are interesting, but I think they both bury the lede a bit as they dive into interpretation and implementation details.
 I'll restate my thesis for emphasis: